awsdocs/amazon-rds-user-guide/doc_source/custom-reqs-limits.md

   + Specify your own DB parameter group, option group, or character set\.
   + Turn on Performance Insights\.
   + Turn on automatic minor version upgrade\.
-+ You can't change the DB instance class, for example from db\.m5\.xlarge to db\.m5\.2xlarge\.
++ You can't change the DB instance class\.
+For example, you can't change a db\.m5\.xlarge instance to db\.m5\.2xlarge\.
 However, you can restore a DB snapshot to a different DB instance class\.
 + The maximum DB instance storage is 64 TiB\.
-+ You can't use the Oracle Multitenant pluggable architecture\.
++ You can't use the Oracle Multitenant architecture\.
++ Only one database is supported on an RDS Custom for Oracle instance\.

 ## Limitations for RDS Custom for SQL Server<a name="custom-reqs-limits.limitsMS"></a>